Open for business

 How do you know a one-way system will work?

-One-way systems at supermarkets, for example, can be time consuming to follow when purchasing a large amount of items, we think it is reasonable to expect shoppers to plan their walk through our town and district centres and see there being limited need for people to “double back” if they have forgotten something or want to revisit a shop.
+One-way systems at supermarkets, for example, can be time consuming to follow when purchasing a large amount of items, we think it is reasonable to expect shoppers to plan their walk through our town and district centres, and see there being limited need for people to 'double back' if they have forgotten something, or want to revisit a shop.

-We think in practice following a one-way system will not add a great deal of time getting from shop to shop.
+We think in practice, following a one-way system will not add a great deal of time getting from shop to shop.

 What about people with disabilities or access needs?

 We don’t want or expect residents to quiz or challenge other town or district centre users for this very reason – there will be a wide range of often hidden disabilities that will prevent some residents from being able to follow the one-way.
-Please be respectful of others and don’t jump to conclusions about why someone may not be following the one-way or queueing systems.
+Please be respectful of others and don’t jump to conclusions about why someone may not be following the one-way or queuing systems.